 I was a lay employee of the Episcopal Church (at the parish and diocesan levels) for 30 years.
 I recently retired from an Episcopal church in Richmond VA where I worked in evangelism, stewardship/development, and communications.
-I now focus on consulting…
+I now focus on coaching and consulting…

 - With individuals in mutual ministry reviews, coaching, and spiritual direction.